Cyoo9/Cruise-Management-System/README.md

 - Implemented finding passengers count with a specific status grabbing user input.
 - Implemented error handling for status types, date format (commented out to use helper function created by Charles), and integer boundaries for cruise costs, cruise sold, and number of seats.
 # Charles
-- Implemented parseDate helper function
+- Implemented parseDate helper function to smoothly validate date input
-- Implemented BookCruise, ListNumberOfAvailableSeats, ListsTotalNumberofRepairsPerShip
+- Implemented BookCruise, ListNumberOfAvailableSeats, ListTotalNumberofRepairsPerShip
 - Implemented error handling for verifying if a cruise or customer exists
 - Debugging/Editing